-The conclusions supported by our experiments can only be claimed to hold \emph{far away from the borders of color space}, since this is the region that could be tested with our computer monitor.
+The conclusions supported by our experiments can only be claimed to hold far away from the borders of color space, since this is the region that could be tested with our computer monitor.
 Color space is confined into a cone included inside the positive portion of the $3$-dimensional $SML$ space, the borders of which are the maximally saturated colors.
-These colors cannot be generated with LEDs of fairly broad peaks, as the ones comprising computer screens.
+These colors cannot be generated with broadband stimuli as produced by computer displays.
 The existence of a border in color space blatantly contradicts the homogeneity hypothesis.
 We therefore take special care to limit the validity of our results, since color space cannot be homogeneous near its borders.
-As a consequence, the exponential model for the repulsive effect produced by surrounds cannot hold near maximally saturated stimuli, since it would push the perceived color outside the boundaries of the space.
-Maybe, close to the borders, chromatic induction should diminish.
+As a consequence, the exponential model for the repulsive effect produced by surrounds cannot hold near maximally saturated stimuli, since it would push the color outside the boundaries of the space.
+Maybe, close to the borders, chromatic induction diminishes.
 Physiologically, this would mean that when color-representing neurons are firing within a certain specific range (probably their maximal rates) the synaptic mechanisms mediating the chromatic induction produced by surrounds becomes negligible.
 Another possibility is that chromatic induction remains constant, but that the metric becomes singular near the borders.
 If thresholds tend to zero sufficiently fast as we approach saturated colors, in perceptual coordinates the border of color space would be pushed away to infinity.
 A third alternative would be that chromatic induction still holds at the border, so that colors are indeed pushed outside the space generated by uniform representatives.
 This would imply that the assumption that all classes of equivalence contain a uniform representative breaks down at the borders of color space, and the most saturated colors from the perceptual point of view always correspond to non-matching stimulus and surround.
 This would be compatible with the claimed existence of the so called chimerical/hyperbolic colors \cite{Churchland2005}.
 New experiments with saturated colors are required to differentiate these alternatives.